How to Create a Clipping Mask in InDesign

 Make sure the image is positioned below the frame in the layer order.
 To do this, go to “Object” > “Arrange” > “Send to Back.”

-Step 8 – Clipping Mask in InDesign
+Step 8 – The Frame Acts as the Clipping Mask

 Create The Clipping Mask